scriptype/salinger/README.md

 │   └── bye.py
    ```

-   To setup this folder structure with no effort, run this in the project root:
+   Run this in the project root to setup the above folder structure:

    ```sh
    $(npm bin)/salinger-setup